 seek scientific input through peer review;

-establish the project's scientific validity and credibility
+establish the project's scientific validity and credibility.

 The fora targeted for scientific publications should be top quality ones.
 This will not only best serve the goals (1)(3), but it will also increase the likelihood of substantial scientific acknowledgment and influence.
 An equally important objective will be to ensure open access to published project outcomes as widely as possible.